DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Orange haired girl by the name Saki raised herself from the seat.
 While chewing her favourite gum, she was leaning against driver's wheel in relaxed pose.

 "Isn't it fine?
-While Kay doing his work seriously, we can take it easy"
+While Kai doing his work seriously, we can take it easy"

 "I mean there should be limit!
 It is been hundred years, hundred!
 Was there even record of any, among four races, to escape the seal?"